Coronavirus (Covid-19) - updates and FAQ

 Girlguiding’s public liability insurance covers anyone attending a Girlguiding meeting, event or activity against claims of injury, harm or damage unless they have acted deliberately negligently.
 This means that leaders won't be held personally liable for any accident or an illness contracted as long as they have taken all due care and attention to mitigate the risks, filled out a riks assessment and followed our policies, procedures and guidance.

 We have extended 1st Response training and disclosure check renewal dates.
 See the Safety and safeguarding information above for full details.

 Can I still work on my Leadership qualification during this time?

-If you and your mentee are able to meet online, you might like to hold your mentoring meetings virtually.
-For Leadership qualification mentors, you could arrange for the signatures to be added to their LQ book at a later date.
+You and your mentor might want to hold your mentoring meetings virtually and then arrange for your LQ book to be signed later.
 Take a look at our guidance on online guiding for some recommended platforms for video calls.

 Is the London Girlguiding shop open?

 The Girlguiding shop on Buckingham Palace Road is closed.